 ForHousing Board Chair

-Stephen is Chair of the ForHousing Board and is also Deputy Chair of the ForViva Group Board.
-He’s played a key governance role for almost 12 years in either a board or advisory role.
+Stephen is Chair of the ForHousing Board (since the 1st April 2019), and is also Deputy Chair of the ForViva Group Board.

 Stephen is founder of the consultancy practice Change Development Solutions based on his significant experience in leading teams through times of major change.

 Previously Chief Executive then Managing Director of Space New Living (part of the Great Places Housing Group), a registered social landlord based in Salford, Stephen has valuable experience of running a not-for-profit housing organisation.